Khepu/draive-starter-guide/content/docs/github/naming_conventions.md

 _Note: While branch prefixes should always start with a lowercase letter, the same isnt required on commits.
-Branch names are used by git to organize branches in a repo, while commit names are used to to quickly describe the commit's purpose to a reviewer or other developer.
+Branch names are used by git to organize branches in a repo, while commit names are used to quickly describe the commit's purpose to a reviewer or other developer.
 Thus, when naming commits, exact typography isnt a concern._